 Too many people who eat low carb diets believe that they have to live with the intense bad breath nicknamed "ketobreath" if they are to keep their carbs down either to control their blood sugar or lose weight.
-That's because they believe that the bad breath is a sign that they are in a ketogenic state where they are burning off fat.
+That's because they believe that the bad breath is a sign that they are eating what is called a "ketogenic diet" which some dieters and low carb enthusiasts believe makes it much easier to burn off fat.

 The usual advice that dieters give each other in online support groups is to drink more water or use breath mints.
-Unfortunately, these solutions often fail.
+But these solutions rarely work and many very low carb dieters continue to reek, though because, for some reason, it is considered embarrassing to mention another person's bad breath, it may be months or even years until someone is brave enough to mention this.

 That is why, if you are eating too much protein, you will often detect a strong ammonia smell in your urine.
 In some cases this ammonia might even cause a diaper-rash-like irritation.
-The cause of dieter's bad breath is most likely that your bloodstream is carrying more of this ammonia and other protein breakdown products than your kidneys alone can dispose of, so it is also being excreted through the breath.
+But when you are exhaling ammonia compounds through your breath you often experience no symptom that makes you aware of it--except, perhaps, that people keep a lot of distance between you and theirselves.

 Other Diets Cause "Dieter's Breath" TooParadoxically, dieters whose diets have too little protein can also get "ketobreath."
 That's because when dieters don't take in enough protein for their bodies' needs, their bodies cannibalize their own muscle protein and break it down.
 That's why starving yourself on low fat diet--which recent studies have show will cause more loss of lean muscle than does a low carb diet--can also generate this telltale bad breath.

 Eating a Lot of Eggs Can Make Dragon Breath WorseIf you already have a breath problem, starting your day out by eating a big plate of eggs can make it worse.
 That's because eggs contain sulfur which also creates stinky compounds that can also be excreted through the breath.